PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

 ## Instructions

-1. Stand in front of Perrin and save the game.
+1. Stand in front of Perrin/Pecharunt and save the game.
-   > This is right after taking photographs for her.
+   > For Perrin, this is right after taking photographs for her.
 If she asks "You all ready to meet the Bloodmoon Beast?" back out and save.
 2. Start the program in-game.

 ## Notes

 It is recommended to hunt for 0IV only, as all other stats can be bottle capped.

+The below is for Ursaluna only, as the IV calculator can distinguish between 0 and 1 for Pecharunt.

 Starting from v0.42, the program will calculate the IV range from Ursaluna's stats instead of finishing the post-catch dialog and navigating to the box system to use the IV judge.
 This has the following implications: